weiserlab/ambuj/position.md

 We are a group of ambitious students, engineers, and researchers focused on building real-world systems at the intersection of electronics, communication, and computer science.
 Engineering systems is a key part of our work.

 Our research group is a leader in the field of mobile computing and embedded systems, recognized with several awards.
-We consistently publish our scientific findings in top conferences like ACM MobiSys, MobiCom, SenSys, HotNets, HotMobile, and IPSN.
-We have strong funding and connections with other research groups, including UC Berkeley’s Lab 11, and with companies like NCS in Singapore and previously with ABB through 2019 ABB Research Award.
+We consistently publish our scientific findings in flagship venues of the area, like ACM MobiSys, MobiCom, SenSys, HotNets, HotMobile, and IPSN.
+We are well-funded and connected with other  groups, including UC Berkeley’s Lab 11, and with companies like NCS in Singapore and previously with ABB through 2019 ABB Research Award.

-We would like to work with scholars with a strong engineering background with interests in following areas:
+We would like to work with scholars with interests in following areas:

 * Embedded systems (such as programming microcontrollers and FPGAs)
 * Previous experience with interfacing sensors and actuators